 Another problem fixed for free in the Mach-E was a defective 12V battery that would not be holding charge as it should.
 Ford gave her car a new 12V battery, and things also seem to be solved on that end.

 That puts the Mach-E in the long list of electric vehicles with 12V battery issues.
-After Tesla cars presented them for so long, the Volkswagen ID.3 also had them, and they were apparently fixed with a software update that could only be performed at Volkswagen dealerships.
+After Tesla cars presented them for so long, the , and they were apparently fixed with a software update that could only be performed at Volkswagen dealerships.
 We suspect the Mach-E will not be the last of new entrants with issues with these batteries.